StephanieNguyen6734/KeyLogger-Java/README.md

 # KeyLogger-Java

-Logs pressed keyboard keys into txt file
+Logs pressed keyboard keys into txt file.
  For ethical hacking and educational purposes

 ---